 Businesses must be vigilant about reading the fine print within their cyber insurance policies to understand what isn’t covered fully, particularly in scenarios where liability may not be clear.

-With so much uncertainty around cyber risk, all organisations must prioritise prevention as the most effective way to limit substantial financial and reputational harm.
+With so much uncertainty around cyber risk, all organizations must prioritize prevention as the most effective way to limit substantial financial and reputational harm.

-Processing invoices for goods your organisation has purchased is relatively straight forward.
+Processing invoices for goods your organization has purchased is relatively straightforward.
 After all, it is possible to physically examine that the procured goods have been delivered prior to making a payment.

 However, when it comes to paying for services, things can get trickier.
 It is much more difficult to verify that services have in fact been rendered, opening opportunities for malicious insiders to submit false invoices.